markbastian/keg-party/README.md

 - [ ] Collaborative tap comments
 - [ ] Drill-down/explore individual tap data
 - [ ] When you sign up, show a page with a hint (copyable code?) for how to setup your tap target
+- [ ] Push client code to clojars
+  - Maybe make a separate repo
+- [ ] Can I inject the client via a [java agent](https://dgopstein.github.io/articles/clojure-javaagent/)?

 Architecture & Tech debt:
 - [X] Create protocols for db ops to hide implementation (e.g. users and taps)